toddbri/RaspberryPi-Touch-Screen-UI-Framework/README.md

 Ex: button1 = GreenRoundButton(.2,.3,.05,"Trigger",18)

-This would place a button of diameter 5% of the screen width centered at the location 20% of the screen width over and 30% of the screen height down.
+This example would place a button of diameter 5% of the screen width centered at the location 20% of the screen width over and 30% of the screen height down.
 When pressed the framework will return the name of the page, the button label, and return value.

 The format is the same for the YellowRoundButton and RedRoundButton.